WillFK/t-blondi/README.md

 - `minAvgRecentViews`: will ignore channels with fewer average recent views than this value;
 - `maxAvgRecentViews`: will ignore channels with more average recent views than this value.

-It's possible to remove a filter by removing the property or by setting the value to `0`.
+The script will ignore any filter for which the value is set to 0.

 ## BLACKLIST